-We know you love making amazing DIYs for yourself, your family, and your friends.
+We know you love making amazing essential oil DIYs for yourself, your family, and your friends.
 And we know that you come to us for trustworthy information and safe recipes.
-But sometimes, you might come across an ingredient you aren’t familiar with, and therefore want to learn more about.
+But sometimes, you might come across an ingredient you aren’t familiar with and want to learn more about it.

-As school children, we all learned the demonstrable fact that oil and water don’t mix.
-That applies to essential oils, which are aptly labeled as hydrophobic liquids.
-Blending an essential oil with water simply won’t work, no matter how vigorously you stir.
+It’s no secret that oil and water don’t mix.
+That also applies to essential oils, which are aptly termed as hydrophobic liquids.
+Try as you might, but essential oils and water won’t combine.
 Small, concentrated oil droplets will still float to the top, completely separated from the water.

 Not every DIY is going to need an emulsifier.
 For instance, if your recipe calls for just some essential oils to mix into a carrier oil, no emulsifier is necessary.
 The carrier will dilute the oil and there is no water-based product to cause separation.
-Same goes if you are blending essential oils into a lotion or butter.
+Same goes for blending essential oils into a lotion or butter.

-However, there are tons of recipes you might be itching to try that include water.
-Sprays, whether for the skin, hair, linens, or air, often include a water-based product.
+However, there many recipes you might be itching to try that include water.
+Whether it’s for the skin, hair, linens, or air, DIY sprays often include a water-based product as a main ingredient.
 Therefore, they need an emulsifier.
-This is especially true for any DIY that is going directly to the skin or scalp as you never want to run the risk of having topical contact with an undiluted essential oil.
-You can learn more about that here (dilution blog).
+This is especially true for any DIY that is going directly to the skin or scalp.
+You never want to run the risk of having topical contact with an undiluted essential oil.
+Learn more about that here (dilution blog).

 There is a wide range of both natural and commercial emulsifiers on the market to choose from.
-By no means is this list an end-all-be-all, but here are some choices for you to consider for your next project:
+This list is by no means an end-all-be-all, but here are some choices for you to consider for your next project:

 - Castile Soap